SENSAAS/sensaas/README.md

 	conda activate sensaas
 	conda install python=3.7 numpy

- After donwloading the appropriate version of Open3D:
+ After donwloading the appropriate version of Open3D, for example:

  	conda install open3d-0.12.0-py37_0.tar.bz2

-(Option) Additional packages for using scripts in the directory utils or visualization with PyMol:
+(Option) Additional packages for using scripts in the directory utils or visualization with PyMOL:

   	conda install perl
   	install -c conda-forge rdkit